 How Services are Delivered

 FII relies heavily on a joint delivery model involving industry associations, research institutions and other government agencies.
 About two-thirds of FII’s budget is used to fund, in whole or in part, initiatives that are designed and delivered by industry trade associations.
-These activities are typically co-funded by FII, Natural Resources Canada through its Canada Wood Export Program, and industry.
+These activities are typically co-funded by FII, Natural Resources Canada through its Expanding Market Opportunities Program, and industry.